sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) : The Principles of Good Programming
 - [Working as a Software Developer](https://henrikwarne.com/2012/12/12/working-as-a-software-developer/) : Henrik Warne's blog
 - [The Open Web Application Security Project (OWASP)](https://www.owasp.org) : OWASP is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.
+- [takeuforward-striver](https://takeuforward.org/interview-experience/strivers-cp-sheet/) : A set of best problems with links for a begineer in compititive programming.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>